Ramamurthy Nagar: Politics

 Ramamurthy Nagar is placed in K R Puram Assembly constituency (Vidhana Sabha) led by MLA B.A.
 Basavaraj.
 K R Puram in turn comes under Bangalore North (Lok Sabha constituency) led by MP D. V. Sadananda Gowda who was also the ex Chief Minister of Karnataka.
 During the general elections 2014 D. V. Sadananda Gowda contesting through BJP won with 52.91% majority defeating C. Narayanaswamy of INC. MLA B.A.
 Basavaraj contesting through INC won the Karnataka Legislative Assembly election, 2013 from K R Puram by a margin of 24001 votes defeating N S Nandiesha Reddy of BJP.

 Wards

 Ramamurthy Nagar has a total of seven wards spread across it.
 It has one of the exclaves of Hudi ward while other wards are partially inside it.
 None of the wards are fully inside Ramamurthy Nagar.

 Post office

 Ramamurthy Nagar post office is located on the first floor above Iyengar Bakery in 10th main across the RM Nagar main road.
 The pin code for the area is 560016.

 Police station

 Ramamurthy Nagar police station was earlier located on the busy RM Nagar main road.
 The newly constructed police station is now near the SAIL yard on the way to the road under bridge.
-It comes under the jurisdiction of East division DCP of Bangalore city and K.R.
-Puram division ACP.
+It comes under the jurisdiction of East division DCP of Bangalore city and Krishnarajapura division ACP.